Ready to say goodbye to debt for good? Learn More

 File Your Forms With the Alabama Bankruptcy Court

-• A bank statement that includes your bankruptcy filing date.
+• A bank statement that covers the day you filed your case

 Take a Debtor Education Course